Like it or not, as traders, we have to pay day trading taxes.

-Bonus for those of you who qualify as a trader: The IRS sees traders as self-employed buyers and sellers of securities.
+Bonus for those of you who qualify as traders: The IRS sees traders as self-employed buyers and sellers of securities.

 Just like any other sole proprietor, you can deduct your trading-related expenses on Schedule C.

-One of the great things about achieving trader status: the mark-to-market election.
+One of the great things about trader status: the mark-to-market election.

-Here’s how it works: On the last trading day of the year, you have to pretend to sell and repurchase your entire portfolio.
-You record your imaginary gains and losses, which allows you to start the new trading year with no unrealized gains or losses.
+Here’s how it works: On the last trading day of the year, you ‘pretend’ to sell and repurchase your entire portfolio.
+You record your imaginary gains and losses and start the new trading year with no unrealized gains or losses.

 The mark-to-market election has some great advantages.

 First, you’re exempt from the wash-sale rule.
 This can save you a ton of bookkeeping trouble.
-And that frees up time that you can then spend focusing on trading.
+And that frees up time to focus on trading.

 You might not like to think that you’ll lose enough for this to matter, but it happens all the time.
 In a bad year, this might help undo some of the damage.